jr-b/jrb.nz.v3/content/colophon/_index.md

 This website is made using a static site generator called [Zola](https://www.getzola.org/).
 It's using a customized version of the [Duckquill theme](https://codeberg.org/daudix/duckquill).

 It is deployed and hosted on Cloudflare Pages.
-The source code is [publicly available on Github](https://github.com).
+The source code is [publicly available on Github](https://github.com/jr-b/jrb.nz.v3/).

 The main font used is [Atkinson Hyperlegible Next](https://fonts.google.com/specimen/Atkinson+Hyperlegible+Next).

-## Code

-To build and maintain this site, I use:

-- Markdown
-- HTML
-- CSS
-- Atom feed (RSS)
-- Github repository

-## Fonts and visuals

-The color palette is made using:

 ## Analytics